 Insider shareholding disclosures

-- Pre-emptive rights in share issues
+- Safeguard pre-emptive rights in share issues.

-- Allow minority shareholders to nominate independent directors
+- Allow minority shareholders to nominate independent directors.

-- Transparent and justifiable remuneration policies
+- Introduce transparent and justifiable remuneration policies.

-- You are always most welcome to use Dunross as a discussion partner on how to create shareholder value.
+…and last but not least, you’re always most welcome to use Dunross as a discussion partner on how to create shareholder value.